 Writing romance novels are my favorite because…There’s nothing like that one book that stays on your mind long after the ending.
-I think stories with strong romantic elements give readers an opportunity to relate to characters making wrong choices, suffer from seriously bad timing and misunderstandings, and face the mother of them all– heartbreak.
+I think stories with strong romantic elements give readers an opportunity to relate to characters making wrong choices, suffer from seriously bad timing, misunderstandings, and face the mother of all complications–heartbreak.
 The ending will be happy, but by all means, let the hero and the heroine work for it.

 The first time I “tried” writing a novel… I bought a notepad and went to Borders (they were still around).
 I cancelled plans.
 Blocked off the whole morning.
 Ordered my big latte and sat at a table.
 I wrote one sentence.
 Then I packed it all up and went home.
 I had no clue.

 My first manuscript I ever submitted to a publisher… A YA Fantasy novel about a girl trapped beneath the ocean (insert blank stare).
 The heroine discovered a world of sunken ships.
 I think I broke the record for the fastest rejection notices.
 Sometimes the story we think we’re meant to tell isn’t the one that needs to be written.